zealousAnemone/readstr/README.md

 ## Technologies Used

-React (for frontend/state management)
+React (for frontend/state management).
-CSS/SASS
+CSS/SASS.
-NodeJS/ExpressJS (for server/middleware)
+NodeJS/ExpressJS (for server/middleware).
-Postgres (for database)
+Postgres (for database).
-Webpack
+Webpack.
-Deployed on Heroku
+Deployed on Heroku.

 ## Features to Add